Buy Fresh Bakka (Shrimp Scad) Fish Online in Karachi

 | Iron | ~1.2 mg |

-Source: FishBase, FAO, USDA, species-specific lab tests where available
+Source: FishBase, FAO, USDA, species-specific lab tests where available.
+Values are approximate and may vary.

 Try these if you like Bakka: